Mai Leisz

-Mai Leisz (born 5 May 1988 in Kuressaare) is an Estonian bass player and composer.
+Mai Leisz (née Mai Jõgi; born 5 May 1988 in Kuressaare) is an Estonian bass player and composer.

 Biography

 Leisz started playing classical violin at a local children's music school when she was 6 years old and piano when she was 8.
 She graduated 7 years later and switched to electric bass at the age of 16.
 After graduating high school she moved to Tallinn in 2007.
 She was honored with the best instrumentalist prize at Uno Naissoo Compositions Contest in 2010.

 She has graduated from Georg Ots Tallinn Music school (2010), and Skurups Folkhögskola in Sweden (2011).
 She received her bachelor's degree (2014) and master's degree in Performance - Jazz at the Royal College of Music, Stockholm (2017).

-During her years in Sweden, she was touring Scandinavia with different jazz, pop and rock artists including Linnea Henriksson, Doug Seegers, Norrbotten Big Band and Ebbot Lundberg.
-In June 2015 she played at Stockholm Waterfront with Jackson Browne after his band members Greg Leisz and Bob Glaub discovered her playing on the streets of Stockholm.
+During her years in Sweden, she was touring Scandinavia with different jazz, pop and rock artists including Linnea Henriksson, Carola Häggkvist, Anders Widmark, Norrbotten Big Band, New Places Orchestra and Ebbot Lundberg.
+In June 2015 she played at Stockholm Waterfront with Jackson Browne after his band members Greg Leisz and Bob Glaub discovered her busking on the streets of Stockholm with American singer-songwriter Doug Seegers.
 In 2016 she was honored with the Alice Babs Jazz Award and in 2017 she was nominated for the Jazz Cat Newcomer Award by Swedish radio.